-Like a every programming langauge, Python has for loop to iterate a datatype of sequence.
-It can be array, list, set,dictionary or a string.
+Like every programming language, Python has a for loop to iterate a datatype of sequence.
+It can be an array, list, set, dictionary, or string.

 for( initialization; condition;increment/decrement){